CopernicaMarketingSoftware/Documentation/Publisher/en/personalizing-your-newsletter-with-the-publisher.md

 These personalization variables only work when you have the exact same fields in your database.
 Of course, the receivers information must be stored in the database as well.
-If that's all set, you can use the varibales like
+If that's all set, you can use the variables like
 this:

 ```text